NeuroSainteAnne/FVA/README.md

 To get started with this repository, clone the repository and follow the setup instructions provided in the README files of the respective folders (`ModelTraining` and `DockerContainer`).
 Detailed setup instructions for creating the appropriate environment are provided.

 ## License
-This repository is licensed under the ???
-License.
+This repository is licensed under the Apache 2.0 License.
 Please see the `LICENSE` file for more details.